Plano West Wolf Classic

 LD: I have competed in LD once in high-school and understand the structure.
 While in policy I am all for critical debates, I am fairly traditional in LD.
 If you incorporate radical thoughts and abstract thoughts, that is fine, but it needs to be in LD format.
 I do not like this sudden merge that is occurring in LD right now between LD and policy.
 If there are any policy based arguments in LD (Kritiks, CPs, DA's, T's, etc.) I am going to be REALLLY skeptical in voting for you if you do not run it correctly.
 Also, I do not understand very well the significance in running a CP, DA or T argument in LD, so if it is something you WANT me to vote for, walk me through it all the way.
 I will not do the work on the flow for you and I need you to give me a framework to vote on.
 Also voters at the end of the debate are huge musts.
 The fundamental basis of LD is to engage in a conversation about morals and ethics.
 So, lets save the CX type arguments for the CX'ers.
 I want to see a value and criterion, how they A) Uphold the resolution and B) how they link with all of your contentions.

 Adam Wilson Paradigm

 Speak to me- DON'T READ AT ME.
-Your evidence is a tool to make your argument, it is not in itself AN ARGUMENT.
+Your evidence is a tool to make your argument, it is not, in itself, AN ARGUMENT.
+I will not compare and contrast warrants for you, you doing that yourself is what a debate is.
 I don't expect the debaters to present their arguments in any particular format so long as I can understand and follow their flow.
 Take into account my previously stated opinion on speed here.
 I won't give you any visual or audio cues that you are going too fast for me- please speak so that all in round (e.g. judges, opponents, spectators) may understand.